MaivinAI/usermanual/configuration.md

 ### Radar Input Topic
 The radar topic to use for a source of targets.
 This is typically '/radar/clusters' which provides better target stability compared to the raw '/radar/targets' topic.

-### Threshold
-Required targets (raw or clustered) to acknowledge the target as real as opposed to noise that is filtered out.

 ### Occlusion Angle Limit and Occlusion Range Limit
 Points that are more than the "Occlusion Range Limit", in meters, behind and less than the "Occlusion Angle Limit", in degrees, from a classified point will not be classified.
 This prevent false positives from points that should be occluded.

-### Range and Angle Settings
+### Occupancy Settings
-The range and angle bins are used to intepret the radar model.
-They are also used for occupancy if the input PCD is not clustered.
+The following settings are only used when the radar PCD is unclustered, usually by setting the radar input topic to `/radar/targets` instead of `/radar/clusters`.
+These settings configure the way Fusion service generates occupancy output from the unclustered radar PCD.

+#### Threshold
+The number of required targets to acknowledge the target as real as opposed to noise that is filtered out.

 #### Range Bin Limit
 The minimum and maximum range to use for range bins, in meters.